Machine Learning is a buzzword in fraud prevention, but is it always the best tool for businesses?

 So does that mean you can just go ahead and invest in ML (machine learning) to solve all your fraud detection needs?
 Not necessarily.

 With Machine Learning, your first immediate benefit is an ability to process enormous amounts of data.
 No human could trawl through as many transactions, login details and IP addresses as a computer.
 And if the amount scales over the years, machines can still process them without batting a (digital) eyelid.

 This means a talent for recognising patterns that humans might not initially spot.
 In technical terms, we are talking about confusion matrix analysis, and it can work with any data, from currency to age groups.
-For instance, an anti fraud machine learning system can take into account browser resolutions to flag suspicious values (as affiliate link fraudsters load content from sites with invisible iframes).
+For instance, an anti fraud machine learning system can take into account browser resolutions to flag suspicious values (as affiliate link fraudsters load content from sites with invisible frames).
 It would be have been a stroke of genius for a fraud manager, but a cakewalk for a machine.

 Similarly, algorithms don’t need breaks, holidays or sleep.
 Fraud attacks can happen 24/7, but even the best fraud managers might come to work on Monday morning with a backlog of manual reviews.
 Machines can ease up the process by sorting through the obviously fraudulent or acceptable cases.